franiglesias/api-inventory/README-ARCHIVE.md

 ## Debugging in IntelliJ IDEA

 You can debug this project in IntelliJ IDEA (Ultimate recommended for full Node.js support) in multiple ways.
-Breakpoints work in .ts files because the project uses ts-node with source maps enabled.
+Breakpoints work in .ts files because the project uses tsx with source maps enabled.

 Important context:

-- Dev scripts use the ts-node ESM loader and Node’s experimental specifier resolution for .ts
+- Dev scripts use tsx with Node’s experimental specifier resolution for ESM TypeScript:
-  imports:
   - `npm run dev`
   - `npm run dev:debug` (starts Node inspector on port 9229)
-- tsconfig: module=esnext, moduleResolution=bundler, sourceMap=true, allowImportingTsExtensions=true
+- tsconfig: module=esnext, moduleResolution=bundler, sourceMap=true
 - package.json: "type": "module" (ESM)

 ### Option A: Use the provided Run/Debug configurations